 Terms and conditions of any employment that is part of a financial aid package

 Terms, schedules, the necessity of loan repayment, and required loan entrance/exit counseling

 Criteria for measuring Satisfactory Academic Progress (SAP) - How a student who has failed to maintain SAP may reestablish eligibility for federal financial aid

 - The standards of Satisfactory Academic Progress for federal financial aid eligibility are the same as the College's standards for matriculation, which can be found in the Academics section of the HKS Student Handbook

 Requirements for the return of federal student aid funds when students withdraw - Return to Title Four (R2T4) Compliance and Student Aid Refund Policy

 Accreditation and institutional research

-- Information regarding the names of associations, agencies, and/or governmental bodies that accredit, approve, or license the school and its programs, and the procedures by which a student may receive a copy for review of the school’s accreditation, licensure, or approval may be found on Harvard University Provost website.
+- Information regarding the names of associations, agencies, and/or governmental bodies that accredit, approve, or license the school and its programs, and the procedures by which a student may receive a copy for review of the school’s accreditation, licensure, or approval may be found on Harvard's Office of Institutional Reasearch website.